topij/vipunen-market-analysis/docs/VISUALIZATION.md

 ## Output Formats

-Visualizations are saved as PNG files by default in the specified output directory (e.g., `data/reports/[institution_short_name]/plots/`).
-Filenames typically include:
+When run via the CLI, visualizations are typically saved into a multi-page PDF file in the institution-specific output directory (e.g., `data/reports/education_market_ri/ri_visualizations_[timestamp].pdf`).
-- The institution short name
-- The type of visualization or qualification name
+If the `EducationVisualizer` is configured with `output_format='png'`, individual PNG files will be saved instead.

 ## Customization